Zhredder/Zhredder/README.md

 <h2>:keyboard: Cool, what are you doing currently?</h2>

 - Working on my problem solving skills (Check out my hackerrank and Leetcode)
-- Working on a start up elderly project for a paper.
+- Working on a start up elderly project for an University paper.
-- Working on a project
+- I use a pomodoro timer while I am working.
+However, the ones that are found online are quite limited in their functionality.
+So I am building a more advanced version of the timer, with more capabilities.